CassidyPeter/FTSE100-Stock-correlation/README.md

 Stock correlation can be used for risk management to minimise losses.
 Where a portfolio is diversified with non-correlated stocks, volatility is mitigated - but where a portfolio is diversified with negatively correlated stocks, risk is reduced.

-Note: There is a bug with the Natwest Group EPIC on Yahoo!
-Finance, hence the streaks of absent data.

 ![Correlation](https://github.com/CassidyPeter/FTSE100-Stock-correlation/blob/master/FTSE100_correlation.png?raw=true)